 HAECO provides maintenance, repair and overhaul (MRO) services for more than 200 aircrafts each year.
 Since its inception in 1950, the company has continuously grown to become one of the largest players in the fast-growing global aircraft MRO market, valued in excess of USD 67 billion.
-Over the next ten years, the Asia Pacific and China market will see the fastest and largest global MRO demand growth and spend.
+Over the next ten years, the Asia Pacific and China markets will see the fastest and largest global MRO demand growth and spending.

 With MRO companies eager to increase efficiency and productivity, HAECO’s Patrick Wong, Executive General Manager, Line Services and his teams leveraged their operational experience and best practices to identify how combining data and technology can deliver significant improvements.

-Each MRO company’s mechanics use its own tools and toolboxes, and at the end of each shift, the mechanics have to conduct a full inventory to ensure that they didn’t leave any tools on the aircraft.
+Each MRO company’s mechanics uses their own tools and toolboxes, and at the end of each shift, the mechanics have to conduct a full inventory to ensure that they didn’t leave any tools on the aircraft.
 This process is typically done manually, which is both inefficient and inaccurate.
 Manual tool control can also result in duplicate or lost data, as well as inaccuracies in the tool management database.

 The project team’s vision was to automate the control process using a solution with a user-friendly system interface and technology that could incorporate existing tooling and toolboxes without additional investment in new equipment.